-Best practices for Test Management include keeping the test effort organized with well-defined processes and systems in place.
+Best practices for Test Management include keeping the test efforts organized with well-defined processes and systems in place.
 Since different projects may have different specific testing requirements, an effective test management process can deliver a predictable and repeatable process.
-Processes that are predictable and repeatable are usually easier to estimate and plan which help the overall management and control of a project.
+Such processes are usually easier to estimate and plan, which help the overall management and control of a project.

 To overcome the challenges that hinder the implementation of a successful test management environment, organizations may try to use the following well-known practices to implement a successful test management system:

-- Begin the testing activities early on in the SDLC:
+1. Begin the testing activities earlier in the SDLC

 Software testing must be performed iteratively.
 This risk-based approach helps generate important testing assets and also helps reduce problems going ahead by garnering focus on bugs or any unwelcome delays early on in the cycle.

-- Reuse test assets and improve time spent every time:
+3. Reuse test assets and improve time spent every time

-- Utilize testing and testing strategies based on requirements:
+4. Utilize testing and testing strategies based on requirements

 Different strokes fell different oaks, they say.
-Similarly, to perform different types of test, such as agile, security, mobile, big data and analytics, etc., you need to follow different testing approaches that suit the specific kind of test management framework.
-In other words, try to follow a requirements-based testing approach that not only helps in system/application validation, but also helps in calculating the testing efforts needed.
+Similarly, to perform different types of tests, such as agile, security, mobile, big data and analytics, and more, you need to follow different testing approaches that suit the specific kind of test management framework.
+In other words, try to follow a requirements-based testing approach that not only helps in system/application validation but also helps in calculating the testing efforts needed.

-- Ensure proper coordination between co-located testing resources:
+5. Ensure proper coordination between co-located testing resources

-Utilizing the skills and an effective coordination of co-located resources is the need of the hour as it helps overcome resource issues, maximize productivity, and improve timelines – thereby improving ROI.
-To overcome the inherent technical challenges involved, proper tools and channels such as utilizing Web clients or automatically replicated data must be used.
+Utilizing the skills and effective coordination of co-located resources is the need of the hour as it helps overcome resource issues, maximize productivity, and improve timelines, thereby improving ROI.
+To overcome the inherent technical challenges involved, proper tools and channels such as utilizing Web clients or automatically– replicated data must be used.

-Because different projects have different testing needs and require different testing effort, we need customizable test management processes for creating an automated workflow.
-This process should be repeatable, and also allow for further optimization and modifications as per requirement.
-For a successful test management implementation, it is extremely important to clearly define the process along with the workflow – and then enforce the same strongly to be followed by the team.
+Because different projects have different testing needs and require different testing efforts, we need customizable test management processes for creating an automated workflow.
+This process should be repeatable and also allow for further optimization and modifications as per requirement.
+For a successful test management implementation, it is extremely important to clearly define the process along with the workflow and then enforce the same within the team.
 This is especially true if your organization adheres to strict regulations such as CMMI- SVC v1.3, Maturity Level 5, ISO 9001:2008, ISO 27001:2013, or HIPPA.
 These standards need to be audited and thus have strict compliance needs for validation.

-- Coordinate & integrate with the Development teams – use DevOps shift-left practice:
+7. Coordinate & integrate with the development teams – use DevOps shift-left practice

 To achieve maximum communication and seamless integration of a product testing environment, testing and development teams need to work in complete tandem with each other.
-This improves quality, reduces any communication issues, and brings to the fore any missed details.
+This improves quality, reduces any communication issues, and brings any missed details to the fore.

-- Communicate the correct status at the right time:
+8. Communicate the correct status at the right time

 The thing with proper communication is that if not made at the right moment, it might also cost an opportunity.
-Proper test management involves complete sharing of all relevant data such as goals, status, etc. in the right format, at the right time, to the right stakeholders, for a project to be successful.
+Proper test management involves complete sharing of all relevant data such as goals and status, in the right format, at the right time, to the right stakeholders, for a project to be successful.